postgresml/postgresml/pgml-cms/blog/using-postgresml-with-django-and-embedding-search.md

 Before going forward, make sure you have the app running either locally or in a cloud provider of your choice.
 If hosting it somewhere, replace `localhost:8000` with the URL and port of your service.

-The simplest way to interact with it is to use cURL or an HTTP client of your preference.
-If running in debug mode locally, the Rest Framework provides a nice web UI which you can access on [http://localhost:8000/api/todos/](http://localhost:8000/api/todo/) using a browser.
+The simplest way to interact with it is to use cURL or your preferred HTTP client.
+If running in debug mode locally, the Rest Framework provides a nice web UI which you can access on [http://localhost:8000/api/todo/](http://localhost:8000/api/todo/) using a browser.

 To create a to-do item with cURL, you can just run this: